-This matter is consistent with Council Plan 2021-2025 'Resilient Communities, Strategy 1.6 'Provide and promote safe, passive and active recreational opportunities that will enhance the health, and wellbeing of residents and visitors'.
-More specifically 1.6.5 Adopt and commence delivery of a new domestic animal management plan to promote responsible pet ownership and safety, including establishing the feasibility of potential sites for off-leash dog parks across the Shire.
+This report supports the Council Plan 2021-2025 Resilient Communities strategy "Provide and promote safe, passive and active recreational opportunities that will enhance the health, and wellbeing of residents and visitors'".

 S68A of Domestic Animals Act 1994 requires Councils to prepare a Domestic Animal Management Plan by 4 December 2021.